enriquez/coinpocketapp.com/README.md

 ## Features

 * Native QR Code scanning on iOS using [Scan Code - QR Code Reader](http://scan-code-qr-code-reader/id828167977?ls=1&mt=8)
+* Accessible offline.
+Coin Pocket will stay available for existing users if the server goes down.
 * Live updates.
 Watch transactions appear and become confirmed.
 * Simple and easy to understand UI.
 Great for new users to Bitcoin.